-A certain number of the statistical materials available to you here will still be in print or CD-ROM formats.
 Like other library items, statistical publications are identified by searching HOLLIS.
 Adding a word like "statistics" or "data" or "census" to your other search terms can sometimes help surface this information.

 The library also provides a set of data research guides, covering economics, education, FDI, Health, IGOs, Public Opinion, Trade, and the US Census.

 UNdata: a resource from the United Nations Statistics Division of the Department of Economic and Social Affairs, providing access to major UN statistical databases and those of several international organizations, through a single entry point.
 Over 60 million data points cover a wide range of subjects including agriculture, crime, education, employment, energy, environment, health, HIV/AIDS, human development, industry, information and communication technology,national accounts, population, refugees, tourism, trade, as well as the Millennium Development Goals indicators.
 Other useful UN Statistics resources are listed on our UN Research Guide.